pferreirafabricio/csharp-parallel-concurrency/docs/concepts.en-US.md

 - Parallel programming = CPU-bound stuff happening at same point in time
 - Threads are executed on the CPU
 - For parallel programming, you need multiple CPU cores
-- For Async programming, you do not need CPU cores
+- For Async programming, you do not need multiple CPU cores

 #### Example: Computer with a single core